Maja Marcen

-Maja Marcen (born 14 April 1982), is a Slovenian born athlete, who started archery in 1992.
+Maja Marcen (born 14 April 1982) is a Slovenian-born Colombian archer.
+She started archery in 1992.
 She originally competed for her home country of Slovenia, but now lives and competes for Colombia in compound archery.

-She first competed for the Colombian national team in 2011, and in 2013 she won Gold in Antalya, and Silver medals in Team Women's competition at the 2013 Archery World Cup in Medellin, Colombia.
+She first competed for the Colombian national team in 2011, and in 2013 she won Gold in Antalya, and Silver medals in Team Women's competition at the 2013 Archery World Cup in Medellín, Colombia.

-Marcen recently placed 1st at the 2014 Pan American Championships in women's team competition with Sara Lopez, and Alejandra Usquiano in Rosario Italy.
+Marcen placed 1st at the 2014 Pan American Championships in women's team competition with Sara López, and Alejandra Usquiano in Rosario, Italy.